glaretechnologies/substrata-example-bot-python/README.md

 ## substrata_bot_demo.py

-NOTE: Fixing this script up!!!

 This script is an example of updating an object on a Substrata server.

 It updates an existing text object on the server with the current Eth price, fetched from api.coinbase.com.

 Note that you will need to update an object in a parcel you own for this script to have any effect.

-NOTE: Fixing this script up!!!
+You will also need to set OB_TO_CHANGE_UID to the UID of the existing text object to update.

+See https://youtu.be/YSB8cmtEpSQ for a video of it.

 ## Running